 - a.
 The Section 5B-02 Project was designed to include one HDD to cross under an access road at the City of Pismo Beach's sports complex and reduce impacts to the sports complex's facilities. - b.
 The Section 5C Project was designed to maintain two open lanes of traffic along James Way (parallel to Highway 101) during construction to minimize the impact to the community. - 6.
 Permit Conditions: The Project Team identified multiple permit agencies and requirements: - a.
 City of Pismo Beach required an encroachment permit that allowed for two lanes of traffic along James Way and curb to curb repaving of the roadway. - b.
 Caltrans required an encroachment permit to close the northbound Highway 101 ramp near James Way. - c.
-The Railroad required a permit for crossing ROW using an HDD.
+The Railroad required a permit for crossing ROW using an HDD. - 7.
+Diameter Changes: The Project Team replaced the existing line with a line based on the recommendation of the RER and to standardize the pipeline for future piggability purposes, additionally taking advantage of cost savings from favorable pricing of bulk purchased pipe.

-- 7. Diameter Changes: The Project Team replaced the existing line with a line with a line based on the recommendation of the RER and to standardize the pipeline for future piggability purposes. - 8.
-Substructures: The Project Team identified multiple substructures within the proposed construction alignment by reviewing public records and completing pre-construction potholing. - 9.
+- 8. Substructures: The Project Team identified multiple substructures within the proposed construction alignment by reviewing public records and completing pre-construction potholing. - 9.
 Environmental: The Project Team planned for typical abatement activities.